CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-01-12-cache-associativity.md

 Capacity misses occur because the data we are accessing is simply larger than what will fit inside of our cache.
 If our cache is only 32KB, it's not going to be able to hold a 1GB array.

-Coherence misses are slightly more complicated, as they are the result of multiple threads writing data to the same cache lines.
+Coherence misses are slightly more complicated, as they are the result of multiple threads writing data to the same cache blocks.
 For more information about this, check out my [previous blog post](https://coffeebeforearch.github.io/2019/12/28/false-sharing-tutorial.html) on false sharing.

 Conflict misses deal with the structure of our caches, and will be the primary subject of this blog post.
 Conflict misses can occur even when the majority of our cache is empty.
 The problem is that modern caches are set-associative.
-If we access too many cache lines that are mapped to the same set, they end up kicking each other out.
+If we access too many cache blocks that are mapped to the same set, they end up kicking each other out.

 ## Benchmarking and Profiling